cvigueras/planing-poker/README.md

 Then
 - The Game is returned with the following details:
-    - UniqueId, Title, description, createdBy, round time, date expiration game and user associate to the Game included him.
+    - UniqueId, Title, description, createdBy, round time, date expiration game, user associate to the Game included him and Card List Values.